mollie/commercetools/docs/ManagingPayments.md

 Not following these guidelines may result in an error, or unexpected behaviour.

+### Carts and Orders on commercetools

+An Order can be created from a Cart on commercetools.
+This integration expects the Order to be created from the Cart **after** the Cart has been used to trigger payment in mollie.
 ### Payment

 The Payment object's key will be set to the mollie `order_id`, to link the data across the systems, once the order is made in mollie.
 Please do not override this value.